-Break Cost = $400,000 x 1% (0.01) x 2 years
+Break Cost = $400,000 x 2% (0.02) x 2 years

 This results in a break cost of $8,000.

 Also, bear in mind that banks may change their policies.
 Stay on top of this to make sure you don’t get bitten with a fee you weren’t expecting.
-Don’t get caught out by lenders giving other names to their break costs either.
-Any fee that has the phrase “early repayment” attached to it is probably a break cost.
+Also don’t get caught out by lenders giving other names to their break costs.
+Any fee that has the phrase ‘early repayment’ attached to it is probably a break cost.